Airport to Botany Rapid Transit Airport to Botany Rapid Transit

-Auckland Transport is working on delivering a fast, frequent and reliable rapid transit system between Auckland Airport, Manukau and Botany.
-The project forms part of the Southwest Gateway programme.
+Auckland Transport is working on delivering a fast, frequent, high capacity public transport a between Auckland Airport, Manukau and Botany.
+The project is part of the Southwest Gateway programme.

 Project zone: South-West/East

 The Airport to Botany Rapid Transit project will deliver a new public transport route between the airport, Manukau and Botany.
 It will improve accessibility in the southern and eastern areas of Auckland.
 It will also provide an important link in the rapid transit network, with connections to the rail network at Puhinui and Manukau stations and the Eastern Busway at Botany interchange.

 This project will improve transport choice and journey times making travel on public transport to social, residential and commercial centres in the area is easier and more reliable.
 A good public transport network helps cities evolve by providing better connections and improved accessibility.
 Affordable and efficient public transport has major economic, social and environmental benefits.

 Airport to Botany Rapid Transit is one of three projects in the Southwest Gateway programme.
 Te Ākitai Waiohua, Auckland Transport, Waka Kotahi NZ Transport Agency, and Auckland Airport are working together on the programme to improve access and allow for future growth in southwest and east Auckland.

 Artist's impression of Airport to Botany Rapid Transit - Te Irirangi Drive Station.

 The Airport to Botany Rapid Transit project will improve access between the southern and eastern areas of Auckland by: